Chicago Bucket List (2022)

 Navy Pier is also the starting point for various sightseeing tours, boat rides and cruises.

-Watch Free Fireworks Over Lake Michigan
+Watch Free Fireworks at Night

 As mentioned above, Navy Pier puts on a fireworks show every Wednesday night and Saturday night from Memorial Day weekend through Labor Day weekend.
 While you can watch the fireworks show from Navy Pier, you can also watch it from various spots along the lakefront and some restaurants and bars.
 Another great option for watching the fireworks is a lake or river cruise which will stop on the water for passengers to enjoy the show.

 The Willis Tower (formerly known as the Sears Tower and what many locals still call it) used to be the tallest building in the world from 1974 until 1998.
 You can enjoy great views from The Skydeck, its observatory on the 103rd floor of the Willis Tower (233 S Wacker Dr).
 For the best instagram photos head to The Ledge, glass balconies extending four feet outside the 103rd floor.